mohammedhamdhan/tp/docs/DeveloperGuide.md

 #### Viewing an existing group

-The `viewGroup()` method is responsible for displaying the details of a specific group, it includes its members and associated expenses.
+The `viewGroup(String command)` method is responsible for displaying the details of a specific group.
-This method is essential for users who wish to view group details and any expenses related to group members.

 - **Input:**

-  - Prompts user to enter the group name that they want to view.
+  - Parses user input to retrieve the group name.
-  - Trims any extra whitespaces from the input.
+  - Trims any extra whitespaces from the input and converts input to lower case.

 - **Group Existence Check:**

-  - Uses the `groupManager.groupExists()` method to check whether the specified group exists.
+  - Uses the `groupManager.groupExists(String groupName)` method to check whether the specified group exists.
   - If the group does not exist, the method prints a "Group not found" message and terminates.

 - **Loading Expense Data:**